Packing List > Wardrobe

 1 pair dressy shoes (laces?)

-Women travelling only with pants will find heeled boots a practical substitute for dress heels (especially in the winter).
+Women wearing pants on their travels will find heeled boots a practical substitute for dress heels (especially in the winter).

 1 pair walking shoes/boots (laces?)